HomelessPhD/AR_Puzzles/PZL11/README.md

 The datecreate and datemodify fields are "strange", right? create 2020-03-30T11:38:07+03:00 modify 2020-03-30T11:34:44+03:00.
 This seemed strange to me at first, but later i've checked others Tiamat puzzle pictures and found out this occasion in them too.
 So, for now, i am not so happy and enthusiastic with this strange dates (modified earlier than created, and difference is 203 seconds?)

-Also, the one who solving this should consider the date of 1 ETH transfer: 04-14-2020 09:10:29 in accordance to etherscan.
+Also, the one whos solving this should consider the date of 1 ETH transfer: 04-14-2020 09:10:29 in accordance to etherscan.

 ## PNG service fields - "PNG chunks"